bartbutenaers/node-red-contrib-multipart-stream-decoder/README.md

 For every part that has been decoded, an output message will be generated:
 + `msg.payload` : Is the body of the part, for example an image.
 + `msg.statusCode` : Is the status code of the response, or the error code if the request could not be completed.
-+ `msg.responseUrl` : Is the url of the server that has responded.
++ `msg.responseUrl` : Is the final redirected url of the server that has responded.
 + `msg.content` : Contains the http headers of the current part.

 ## Performance